 Things to consider

-What you should consider before buying a car as a new driver
+What you should consider before buying your first car as a new driver

 There’s plenty to think about when buying a car as a new driver, but providing you have everything in line before you sign on the dotted line there’s little to worry about.